imh-talks/imh-talks.github.io/_pages/about.md

 This year's workshop will be hybrid, thus you can participate in Vancouver or from home.
 Please follow us on [twitter](https://twitter.com/MLCNworkshop) and check out our [submission & registration](https://mlcnworkshop.github.io/submission_registration/) if you like to submit a paper or attend the workshop.

-If you are from a middle- or low-income country and lack the means to attend our workshop online, we have funds available for [financial assistance](https://mlcnworkshop.github.io/submission_registration/)
+If you are from a middle- or low-income country and lack the means to attend our workshop online, we have some funds available for [financial assistance](https://mlcnworkshop.github.io/submission_registration/)

 We are looking forward to seeing you @ this year's workshop!